 Facilitate numerous occasions for the young one to utilize gestures in diverse contexts, including home and community.
 This real-world application is vital for developing fluency and confidence in communication.

-Furthermore, promoting excellence in bilingual education is crucial to prevent restrictive settings that can result in failure for deaf youth.
+Furthermore, promoting excellence in is crucial to prevent restrictive settings that can result in failure for deaf youth.
 The case study titled 'Future Research Directions' illustrates that hearing parents can successfully learn ASL, leading to positive outcomes for their deaf offspring and improving family dynamics.
 Group therapy can also play a vital part in improving social interactions and interpersonal skills, offering youngsters opportunities to practice gestures in a supportive environment.

 As Patricia Platzeck aptly noted,